**View the complete University course catalogue**

 Catalog Description: This course concerns the study and practice of advanced expository writing, with a focus on achieving rhetorical dexterity and effective communication.
 Specific content and focus vary by section and may include The Essay, Nature Writing, Argument, Writing for the Government, or Online Communication.
 This course may be repeated once for credit when its emphasis varies.

-Satisfies: Group E; Writing and Rhetoric Concentration; Writing Minor; Minor in International Studies; Minor in International Aid and Development
+Satisfies: Group E; Writing and Rhetoric Concentration; Minor in Writing; Minor in International Aid and Development; Minor in Pre-Law

 -

-Satisfies: Group E; Creative Writing Concentration; Writing Minor
+Satisfies: Group E; Writing and Rhetoric Concentration; Minor in Writing

 -